Fabxx/GSG/README.md

 - Extra prefixes for specific games must be created in disks with `EXT` filesystem, or else the program won't allow you to use that folder as a wine prefix.

 - If you need to auto sort, put all files and covers in the same folder.
-THe files must have the same names. (showcase below)
+The files must have the same names. (showcase below)

 # How to use